kaitokidi/Who-is-the-Monster-/README.md

 The test will be chosen by this game using a sofisticated method of randomly picked "truth or dare" actions, but you can play it even without this game using your own tests.

+Be respectfull, remember that the monster is only a joke, we all are humans, enjoy it, and have fun!
+Hope you might like it!